zalhamami/go-todo/README.md

 # go-todo
-A simple restful API service for make a todo using Go, Gin, and Gorm
+A simple restful API service for making a todo using Go, Gin, and Gorm